 If you’ve noticed your hairline becoming thinner, higher, and more M-shaped, it’s time to see a doctor who specializes in hair loss.

 Rapid and Sudden Hair Loss

-If you’ve developed a large bald spot overnight, or if your hair is falling out in large amounts, it’s usually a sign that you’re experiencing significant hair loss.
-This could be due to androgenic alopecia, or it could be hair shedding caused by an illness or other health issue.
+If you’ve developed a large bald spot overnight or if your hair is falling out in large amounts, it’s usually a sign that you’re experiencing significant hair loss.
+This could be due to androgenic alopecia or hair shedding caused by an illness or other health issue.